think2times/Fastrack/Doing/owd/January.md

     - microwave oven that Yue Ming provided for me
     - sharing session with Tian Yuefeng and Qiu Shuxin
     - Wang Lei, Lian Zeyang, Liu Ran and Lan Bo who helped me develop the invoice system

+### 18th
+> I tried a new method to meditate today and it's better than before.
+I usually meditated with the video, however it gave me little help these days.
+So I didn't play video today, just meditated with a 10 minutes stopwatch, and that helped a lot.
+I felt refreshment when I finished meditation.

+- Gratitude:
+    - I finished a vocabulary book in Momo, and started a new one
+    - I finished reading the book Finding Flow
+    - the update of an anime named Fan Ren Xiu Xian Zhuan, it's really interesting
+    - mom cooked pork with tofu and vermicelli, that was delicious
+    - I learned that how to live in harmony with work to make a better life from the book named Finding Flow

+### 19th
+> I met my blind-date this noon and we ate lunch at Lu Gang You Yue together.
+I didn't like her, but I didn't hate her either.
+The food was delicious and I considered to eat with other friends next time.
+She said she was happy about talking with me, but she didn't want to develop love relationship with me.
+She transfered 70 RMB to me, but I rejected because it only cost 116 RMB, and I eat much more than her.
+So I said I treated her and we could be friends.

+- Gratitude:
+    - the anime named Ling Xue Xiu Xian is really interesting
+    - the lunch is very good
+    - the printer in the 8.30 O'clock is very convenient
+    - meditation on the bed is also useful and comfortable
+    - exercise made me feel exhaust in physics and relax in mind